AndrewDykstra/Messaging-Forum/README.md

 # Messaging-Forum
 • Developed a locally Ubuntu-hosted web messaging interface using HTML, CSS, and PHP for customer account creation, private messaging, and theme selection.
 • Messaging interface connects to a MySQL database through MySQLi library that stores account information and messages.
-• Implemented MVC (model-view-controller) architectural pattern for easy modifiability, scalability, and testing and debugging.
 • Utilized AJAX to provide better user experience by showing new messages without refreshing by asynchronously updating the page.

 A local messaging website that connects to a backend PHP database.